 Using the Paintbrush Tool (B) and the tapered art brush, I add strokes for the eyebrows.
 I use the photo underneath to help dictate the direction of the hairs so they look tidy.

-With the triangle tapered brush, I add folds and lines inside the collar and shirt to create more texture.
+With the Triangle Tapered Brush, I add folds and lines inside the collar and shirt to create more texture.

 I create a New Layer underneath my line art and draw a white filled shape along the hair line.
 This is to hide strokes that I draw underneath that shape to create a clean hair line.

 You can see the difference this white shape makes below in cleaning up my lines.
 As the majority of this portrait will be line art with no further shades, I can keep it as white.
-If you're going to use multiple colours, you can expand the strokes for the hair and then trim the overlapping area.
+If you're going to use multiple colors, you can expand the strokes for the hair and then trim the overlapping area.